FrozenDroid/ArduinoProcessScheduler/README.md

   2. Limits you to one instance of a process, or lots of copy & paste.
   3. Impossible to truly dynamically create new processes, you are really just enabling/disabling a callback function.
 2. Preemptive schedulers must split stack between all processes
-  1. With 2K or RAM and 8 processes, preemptive scheduler could at most equally give each Process 2k/8 = 256 Bytes of RAM.
+  1. With 2K or RAM and 8 processes, preemptive scheduler could at most equally give each process 2k/8 = 256 bytes of RAM.
 3. No concurrency protection (not interrupt safe)
   1. What if an interrupt fires an tries to disable a process while it is running?